jefftranter/6502/asm/KIM-1/TheFirstBookOfKIM/Kim Nim/README.txt

 Each lit digit represents a pile of objects you can pick from.
 Decide which pile you want, and enter its identity:  A for the left-hand pile through to
-P for the right-hand pile.
+F for the right-hand pile.
 The pile you have selected will start to flash on and off.
 Now enter the number of items you want to take from that pile.